xieyying/deephalo/README.md

 # DeepHalo

-**Open-Source Pipeline for High-Confidence and High-throughput Detection of Halogenated Compounds in Complex HRMS Data**
+**A Hierarchically Optimized Workflow for High-Confidence and High-throughput Detection of Halogenated Compounds in Complex HRMS Data**
 ---

 ## Core Features